AndrewGarwood/NetSuite/README.md

 Transfer historical data exported from QuickBooks Desktop into NetSuite account.
 ### Context
 - It was necessary to export the historical data as csv files.
-- I initially used Python + Pandas to transform the data into import-compatible files, but later elected to use SuiteScript's [RESTlet][restlet_docs] because it allows for more control/precision/visibility on how records are created/updated and any errors therein. (and it would be fun to learn something new).
+- I initially used python to transform the data into import-compatible files, but later elected to use SuiteScript's [RESTlet][restlet_docs] because it allows for more control/precision/visibility on how records are created/updated and any errors therein. (and it would be fun to learn something new).
+I still used python for some pre-processing.
 - I'd like to improve the logic/efficiency in various parts, but time constraints compelled me to move on.
 While there are some things I was able to return to, others remain as areas for improvement.

 ### Some Things to Note
-The formal entry point for this project is [main.ts][main_file] The project works by making the following sequence of function calls:
+- The formal entry point for this project is [main.ts][main_file]
+- The project works by making the following sequence of function calls:
-1. **initializeEnvironment()** (a function defined in [env.ts][env_setup_file]) The project requires a configuration file ([project.config.json][env_config_file]) to be defined adjacent to package.json
+1. **initializeEnvironment()** (a function defined in [env.ts][env_setup_file])
+- The project requires a configuration file ([project.config.json][env_config_file]) to be defined adjacent to package.json
 - The definition for this configuration is found in [ProjectEnvironment.ts][project_env_file]
 - The ProjectEnvironment object is used to:
     - define environment type (sandbox or production) (affects request urls)